Cat Chocolate Toxicity Calculator

 How dangerous is chocolate to cats?

-Chocolate might be extremely dangerous to cats — it all depends on a specific kind of chocolate.
-Lethal dose for a typical, 8.8 lb (4 kg) cat is equal to:
+Chocolate might be extremely dangerous to cats — it all depends on the specific kind of chocolate.
+The lethal dose for a typical 8.8 lb (4 kg) cat is equal to:

 97.4 g (3.4 oz)

 26 g (0.92 oz)

 21.7 g (0.76 oz)

 💡 One piece of chocolate usually weighs 6 grams (0.21 oz).